 A light, fluffy, blueberry filled muffin, with a crumble top.
-These muffins are so tender and delicious and make a great snack or breakfast.
+These are so tender and delicious and make a great snack or breakfast.
+Homemade blueberry muffins are bursting with flavor!

 One of my favorite things to do is make a bunch of muffins and toss them in the freezer.
 Usually right along side my freezer smoothie packs.
 That way breakfast is ready to go in minutes.
 I love having something homemade for busy mornings.
 The problem with these blueberry muffins is they never last long enough for me to get them into the freezer.